 There exist a ränge of situations from "routine" flood management to disaster management, when the deployment of disaster response units is not yet necessary, but regulär resources and structures for efficient management are insufficient.
-To cope with such situations mobilization of staff and integration of other municipal Services and offices into the Flood Management Staff is needed (see figure 5.4).
-In practice, when the oldtown centre is flooded, the HWSZ is enlarged to a "Flood Crisis Management Staff" (Stab Außergewöhnliche Ereignisse, SAE).
-The mobilization of the staff, i.e. the permanent staff as well as the additional Services, is mostly needed to handle the evacuation and provision of the population in the flooded town centre, but also to solve sewer and environmental problems caused by the floods.
+To cope with these mobilisation of staff and integration of other municipal Services and offices into the Flood Management Staff is needed (see figure 5.3 next page).
+In practice, when the old town centre is flooded, the flood coordination centre is enlarged to a 'Flood Crisis Management Staff.
+This is needed to handle the evacuation and provision of the population in the flooded town centre, but also to solve sewer and environmental problems caused by the flooding.